 You can find more information on how to use the survey system and the key survey dates via the links below, or you can visit the Frequent Asked Questions section of this site.

 When the survey results are released for each session/term, an email will be sent to each Head of School and Subject Coordinator containing a link to your survey results.

 Current and historic survey results can be accessed by Heads of School and Subject Coordinators by going to this website.
 Heads of School and Subject Coordinators can also go into any i2 subject site and click the Evaluation link on the left-hand navigation menu to view a complete set of survey results for your school or subject.

 In 2016, a new user interface was introduced for the Subject Experience Survey.

 Learn more about using the new interface here (e.g. how to find your surveys/reports, how to customise surveys, etc).

 In 2016, CSU introduced a new program to recognise teaching staff who achieve outstanding feedback via the Subject Experience Survey.

-More information is available on the SES Awards page.
+More information is available on the SuES Awards page.